Swainson's hawk: Status and conservation

 Swainson's hawk has suffered population declines since the first half of the twentieth century and was Blue-listed in the United States from 1972 to 1982.
 It has since been placed on the National Audubon's List of Special Concern in 1986.
 It is now listed by the United States Fish and Wildlife Service as a Category 3C candidate.
 Swainson's hawk was removed from the active federal list because it was found to be more abundant than previously thought; it is not considered a threatened species by the IUCN.
 It remains listed as a threatened species by the California Department of Fish and Game as it has been since 1983.

 In California, Swainson's hawk has been an important species for conservation planning in the Central Valley.
 The largest populations are found in Yolo, Solano, Sacramento, and San Joaquin counties.
 These hawks rely heavily on riparian woodlands for nesting and on nearby Grasslands and Alfalfa fields for foraging.
 Studies in the Natomas Basin found that hawks traveled up to 10 km from nests, with home ranges averaging 87–172 km².
 They showed strong positive associations with grasslands and alfalfa.
 However, Orchards and vineyards were used far less frequently.

 A major cause of Swainson's hawk population decline was pesticide use in its wintering grounds of Argentina.
+DDT usage was banned in the U.S. in 1972, however companies continued to manufacture it and export it to countries such as Argentina.
 Farmers there were using pesticides (DDT and monocrotophos) to control grasshopper and locust infestations, and Swainson's hawks were ingesting these pesticides in several different ways, but mainly by gorging themselves on the insects as they lay dying.
 The U.S. has worked with Argentine farmers to resolve this problem.